Where's Poppa?: Plot

 Gordon Hocheiser has had some success as a lawyer working as a criminal defense attorney in New York City.
 However, he still cares for and lives with his mother, a rude, possibly senile 87-year-old widow, who is ruining her son's love life.
 He resents her so much that he tries to scare her to death by donning a gorilla suit and attacking her in bed, only to end up being hit hard in the groin by her.
 Nevertheless, she seems unaware of his intentions and refers to him as a "good boy."
 Despite his deep resentment for his mother and his desire to be rid of her, Gordon had made a deathbed promise to his father not to place her in a rest home, which causes him severe anguish.
 She continuously asks, "Where's Poppa?"
 His repeated response is, "Still dead."

-He is desperate to hire a nurse for help but, since his mother has already had conflicts with many of them, no one will agree take the job.
+He is desperate to hire a nurse for help but, since his mother has already had conflicts with many of them, no one will agree to take the job.
 Gordon finally locates Louise, a young and beautiful nurse whose patients have a peculiar habit of dying in her care.
 Instantly smitten with her, he hires Louise to be his mother's companion, despite her notable lack of any qualifications.
 Thrilled about his budding love, he immediately becomes frightened that his mother will sabotage it and, when he invites Louise over to his apartment on the Upper West Side, he tries to lock his mother away in her room.

 After a disastrous first meeting between Louise and his mother, a frustrated Gordon calls his brother Sidney and threatens to kill his mother if he doesn't immediately take her off his hands.
 Worried that Gordon will actually carry through with his threats, Sidney, who lives with his family on the Upper East Side, ignores the protests of his wife and runs in the middle of the night across Central Park, where he has a history of repeatedly being mugged.
 As expected, his muggers again confront him and steal his clothes.